ava-labs/hypersdk/README.md

 (i.e. how many units each resource interaction costs), target, and max utilization per rolling 10 second window.

-When network resources are independently metered, they can an be granularly priced and thus better utilized by network participants.
+When network resources are independently metered, they can be granularly priced and thus better utilized by network participants.
 Consider a simple example of a one-dimensional fee mechanism where each byte is 2 units, each compute cycle is 5 units, each storage operation is 10 units, target usage is 7,500 units per block, and the max usage in any block is 10,000 units.
 If someone were to use 5,000 bytes of block data without utilizing any CPU/storing data in state, they would exhaust the block capacity without using 2 of the 3 available resources.
 This block would also increase the price of each unit because usage is above the target.
-As a result, the price to use compuate and storage in the next block would be more expensive although neither has been used.
+As a result, the price to use compute and storage in the next block would be more expensive although neither has been used.
 In the `hypersdk`, only the price of bandwidth would go up and the price of CPU/storage would stay constant, a better reflection of supply/demand for each resource.

 So, why go through all this trouble?
 Accurate and granular resource metering is required to safely increase the throughput of a blockchain.
-Without such an approach, designers need to either overprovision the network to allow for one resource to be utlized to maximum capacity (max compute unit usage may also allow unsustainable state growth) or bound capacity to a level that leaves most resources unused.
+Without such an approach, designers need to either overprovision the network to allow for one resource to be utilized to maximum capacity (max compute unit usage may also allow unsustainable state growth) or bound capacity to a level that leaves most resources unused.
 If you are interested in reading more analysis of multidimensional fee pricing, [Dynamic Pricing for Non-fungible Resources: Designing